valancej/anchore-troubleshooting-guide/README.md

 # Anchore Troubleshooting Guide

 This guide will walkthrough some general troubleshooting tips with your Anchore Engine instance.
-Anchore Engine is built and delivered as a [Docker container](https://hub.docker.com/r/anchore/anchore-engine).
-The Anchore Engine is a collection of services that can be deployed co-located or fulkly distributed or anythin in-between, as such it can scale out to increase analysis throughput.
-The only external system required is PostgreSQL (9.6+) that all services connect to, but do not use for communication beyond some very simple service registration / lookup processes.

 ## Anchore CLI